"

 In the Haiti study conducted during 1990–1994, regimes of twice-weekly rifampin and pyrazinamide was well tolerated.110 No severe adverse reactions were observed; rates of abnormal liver function were low (1–3%). ….

-When are citations not needed?
+When are citations unnecessary?

 There are at least four circumstances when in-text citations are not needed.